A repeatable flow for shared-control decision-making exercises.

-Protocol 15 keeps the activity simple: the host selects a scenario, participants join teams, each team ranks survival items, and the reveal compares the team's decisions with a guide ranking.
+Protocol 15 keeps the activity simple: the host selects a scenario, participants join teams, each team takes turns controlling one shared ranking list, and the reveal compares the team's decisions with a guide ranking.

 The live session